top of page

 Kiki-Dee is a Jenday conure, a small and colourful member of the parrot family.
 This stunning species is found in Northern Brazil.

 Kiki-Dee is extremely friendly and a real character.
 She loves to sit on Allan's shoulder and her favourite snack is sunflower seeds.
+She now lives with her best friends, Kiwi and Coco.

 Bird title